Louisville vs. Ole Miss Predictions & Picks - Women's NCAA Tournament Sweet 16

 Ole Miss Schedule Analysis

-- On March 19, the Rebels picked up their best win of the season, a 54-49 victory over the Stanford Cardinal, who rank No. 5 in the AP's Top 25.
+- Against the No. 5 Stanford Cardinal on March 19, the Rebels notched their signature win of the season, a 54-49 road victory.

-- The Rebels have tied for the 24th-most Quadrant 1 victories in the country (six).
+- The Rebels have tied for the 24th-most Quadrant 1 wins in the nation (six).

 Ole Miss 2022-23 Best Wins